The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Introduction

-This work unifies recent results on descent algorithms for non-convex optimization for inverse problems with low-dimensional models in both finite and infinite dimension, such as low-rank matrix recovery, phase recovery, blind deconvolution (whose common properties are highlighted in \cite{Chi_2019}) and off-the-grid sparse spike estimation~\cite{Traonmilin_2018a,Traonmilin_2018b}.
-We choose the point of view of optimization in the parameter space to keep things as simple as possible from a practical perspective.
 Another approach is to define the descent algorithm directly on the manifold $\Sigma \subset \AmbientSpace$~\cite{Boumal_2018} or even a lifted version of~$\AmbientSpace$~\cite{Chizat_2018}.
 The main difficulty with this approach is to define the gradient on the manifold, since the tangent space of $\Sigma$ might not stay in a ``natural'' ambient space.
-For example, for the case of recovery of separated Diracs on the space of measures, the ``tangent space'' includes distributions of order 1 which are not measures.
-We define a minimal framework starting from the measurement process that allows to study the non-convex optimization method~\eqref{eq:minimization}.
+For example, for the case of recovery of separated Diracs on the space of measures, the ``tangent space'' includes distributions of order 1 (that is, distributions that only involve derivatives of order $\leq 1$ of the test functions, see \cite{Hormander_1998}) which are not measures.
+We define a minimal framework starting from the measurement process that allows us to study the non-convex optimization method~\eqref{eq:minimization}.
 Such minimal structures for regularized inverse problems in Banach spaces have been mentioned in the case of off-the-grid spike recovery~\cite{Duval_2015} and they have been studied precisely in~\cite{Unser_2019}.
 As no particular metric is needed for the recovery process (only for measuring the success of recovery) on $\AmbientSpace$, we can give our result with only the \weaks topology on $\AmbientSpace$ and the norm used to quantify estimation errors in $\Sigma$.